naninovel/docs/docs/guide/unlockable-items.md

 You can use [rich text tags](https://docs.unity3d.com/Manual/StyledText.html) and insert line breaks (`\n`) inside the description section of the tip records.

-When there is at least one tip record in the `Tips.txt` managed text document, "TIPS" button will appear in the main menu and control panels, leading to the tips browser.
+When there is at least one tip record in the `Tips.nani` managed text document, "TIPS" button will appear in the main menu and control panels, leading to the tips browser.

 To unlock a tip record, use [`@unlock`](/api/#unlock) and [`@lock`](/api/#lock) to lock the record back followed by the tip ID (should always be preceded by `Tips/` prefix) in the naninovel scripts.
 Eg, to unlock a `Tip1ID` tip record use:
 ```